List of Mass Effect characters: Morinth

-Morinth is the fugitive daughter of Samara.
+Morinth is the fugitive libertine daughter of Samara.
 She is an Ardat-Yakshi, asari who are born with an inherited trait which kills their mates during sexual encounters by burning out their nervous systems.
 Morinth joins Shepard's squad in Mass Effect 2 if she is assisted with trapping and killing Samara.
 She will then disguise herself as her mother and takes up residence at Samara's quarters on board The Normandy, so that only Shepard knows of Samara's death.
 Shepard may choose to mate with Morinth, although it will result in his or her death.
 If the player imports a save game where Morinth is recruited and survives the events of Mass Effect 2, she will appear in Mass Effect 3 as an indoctrinated husk-like enemy type known as a banshee.

 Morinth is voiced by Natalia Cigliuti.
 Her face was modeled after Rana McAnear.
 Morinth originally had a different face and character model and could not pass as Samara, and that Shepard would have had to either disclose the truth about Samara's fate to the rest of the crew or lie to them.
 Unlike most other squadmates in Mass Effect who had more complete arcs, Morinth only has two full-fledged conversations with Shepard, which mainly deals with her backstory with Samara and her experiences growing up as an Ardat-Yakshi.
 Morinth's planned dialogue options were trimmed down due to scope reasons and time constraints encountered during development, and the team opted to give the character an appearance which is identical to Samara, instead of cutting her from the game completely.